Talend/ux-tools/README.md

 To do so, we have to ways:
-- the downloader bin, which can be part of a GitHub Action triggered by webhook
-- the Figma plugin, which can be used on one-shot without wasting time to cut of everything which not concerns our `neutral/icon` design token.
+- the downloader bin, which can be part of a GitHub Action triggered by webhook — the Figma plugin, which can be used in-app on a single icon and "pathfinds" anything that's not colored with the neutral/icon design token.

 ### Downloader